 This DMARC record tells the receiving servers to:

-After setting up your DMARC record, the next crucial step is ensuring that it’s working as expected.
+Now when you have learned how to setup DMARC record, the next step is to ensure that it’s working as expected.

 Testing and verifying your DMARC setup will help you avoid misconfigurations that could either block legitimate emails or allow spoofed emails to slip through.